 There are also many products out there that do not require a large initial investment.

-For instance, there are many garden lights that rely on solar power, so illuminating the garden and home does not necessarily mean it has to come with a hefty installation bill.
+For instance, solar powered flood lights and garden fixtures rely entirely on sunlight, so illuminating the garden and home does not necessarily mean it has to come with a hefty installation bill.

 5. Independent of Electricity Price Fluctuations, Problems At The Grid